 The Jawbone Icon appears in many evaluations, and reviewers agree about its excellent sound quality and noise suppression.
-They say this is the headset that most successfully combines functionality and style.
-The Jawbone Icon's sound quality and noise cancellation system are held up as the standard to which other Bluetooth headsets should aspire, with editors at TopTenReviews.com calling its sound quality "nearly unrivaled."
+They say this is a headset that successfully combines functionality and style.
+The Jawbone Icon's sound quality and noise-cancellation system are held up as the standard to which other Bluetooth headsets should aspire, with editors at TopTenReviews.com calling its sound quality "nearly unrivaled."
 While the Icon doesn't eliminate all background noise, its Noise Assassin 2.5 technology keeps callers' voices clear and natural.

 Review: Aliph Jawbone Icon, Jamie Lendino, Jan.
 19, 2010

-Review: Jawbone Icon, Editors of TopTenReviews.com, As of Sept.
-2012
+Review: Jawbone Icon HD, Editors of TopTenReviews.com, Undated

-Good More than 600 users give the Aliph Jawbone Icon 3.7 out of 5 stars here.
+More than 700 users give the Aliph Jawbone Icon 3.7 out of 5 stars here.
 Calling it the best Bluetooth headset yet, many reviewers praise its noise-cancellation feature as well as its sound quality.
 Some, however, find its fit uncomfortable.

-Good Calling the Aliph Jawbone Icon her top pick of Bluetooth headsets, former About.com guide Cassavoy praises the headset, saying it's "the smartest, most comfortable and smallest Jawbone ever created."
+Calling the Aliph Jawbone Icon her top pick of Bluetooth headsets, About.com expert Cassavoy praises the headset, saying it's "the smartest, most comfortable and smallest Jawbone ever created."
 Her only complaint about the excellent sound quality is the occasional lack of volume.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

-Review: Jawbone Icon Bluetooth Headset Is Smarter, Smaller and Cheaper, Liane Cassavoy, As of Sept.
-2012
+Review: Jawbone Icon Bluetooth Headset Is Smarter, Smaller and Cheaper, Liane Cassavoy, Undated

 Review: Jawbone Icon Bluetooth Headset Review, Stuart Miles, May 3, 2010